-The supplementary analysis of the initial and optimized topology of PMFSM on back-electromagnetic force (EMF) at an open circuit is conducted at the speed of 500 r/min.
+An additional analysis of the initial and optimised PMFSM back-electromagnetic force (EMF) topology at an open circuit is performed at a speed of 500 r / min.
 The achieved results of back-EMF are plotted in Figure 5.
 The voltages generated by optimized design are greater compare to the initial design since back-EMF is directly related to the magnetic flux linkage.
 Since the magnitude of magnetic flux is increased so back-EMF is also enlarged.
 Moreover, higher back-EMF of optimized design can be employed for a regenerative braking system to charge the source [13].